hilderingt/archlinux-ovlroot/README.md

 ### 2.3 Configuration File
 - directory for configuration files is `/etc/ovlroot.d`
+- to apply changes to configuration files run `mkinitcpio -P`
 - configuration files can contain the following options:
 	- `OVLROOT_INIT_ROOTMNT=/<path>/<to>/<rootfs>` absolute path of the mountpoint of the root filesystem during initramfs stage (default value: `/new_root`)